bfpimentel/flutter-security/README.md

 ## Contributing

-The SecurityClient development files is located in the [security](security/) folder of this repository.
+The SecurityClient development files is located in the root of this repository.

 There aren't any special processes to this step, so to start contributing:
 1. Have Flutter installed;